Richard Battey: Federal judicial service

 Battey was nominated to be a United States district judge of the United States District Court for the District of South Dakota by Ronald Reagan on September 27, 1985.
 He was confirmed by the United States Senate on October 25, 1985, and received his commission on October 28, 1985.
 He served as chief judge from 1994 to 1998.
 He assumed senior status on January 1, 1999, serving in that status until his death.

 'Sue' dinosaur fossil dispute

 Battey is known for being the presiding judge in the dispute over the recovery fossil remains on federal lands including by the Sue discoverer Peter Larson and Black Hills Institute of Geological Research paleontologists.
 Following a trial on charges unrelated to the "Sue" T. rex find, Larson was convicted of two felonies and two misdemeanors, charges which some considered politically motivated.
 Battey sentenced Larson to two years in federal prison.
 In 2015, South Dakota lawmakers petitioned Barack Obama for a formal full pardon of Larson.
 Battey is portrayed in a negative light for his handling of Sue Dinosaur Case in the Sundance Film Festival Documentary Dinosaur 13.

 Notable law clerks

-Among Battey's notable judicial law clerks were David Lust and Marty Jackley.
+Among Battey's notable judicial law clerks were David Lust, Marty Jackley, and Veronica Duffy.